Enjoy 2 Days in Ica | Huacachina tours and more

 Added to the mix was some fried fish and fish chicharrone.
 The plates were garnished with sides of tangy onions which complemented the flavours by adding a nice bite.

-Evening Street Food
+Evening Street Food Tour

 I love street food, but am constantly paranoid about getting sick.
 Peru certainly has much to offer but I wasn’t about to risk it by exploring the options on my own.
 So again, we relied on Luis who took us to downtown Ica for some local grub.